julien-boudry/Condorcet/VOTING_METHODS.md

 ## Implementation Philophy

-#### Result tie breaking
+#### Result tie-breaking
-Unless explicitly stated otherwise in the details below, no tie breaking is added to methods, we kept them pure.
+Unless explicitly stated otherwise in the details below, no tie-breaking is added to methods, we kept them pure.
 The results are therefore likely to contain ties in some ranks.
 Which according to the algorithms is more or less frequent, but always tends to become less likely in proportion to the size of the election.

 #### Tie into a vote rank
-Unless you have prohibited ties in your own control votes or via a filter (CondorcetPHP >= 1.8), the votes are therefore likely to contain ties on certain ranks.
+Unless you have prohibited ties yourself or via a filter (CondorcetPHP >= 1.8), the votes are therefore likely to contain ties on certain ranks.
 In principle, this does not particularly disturb Condorcet's methods, since they are based on the Pairwise.
 This is more annoying for other methods like Borda, Instant-runoff or Ftpt.
 These methods being based on the rank assigned.
 How each handles these cases is specified below.
-Keep in mind that it can varies depending on the implementations.
+Keep in mind that it can vary depending on the implementations.
 Some choices had to be made for each of them.

-#### Implicit vs Excplicit Ranking
+#### Implicit vs Explicit Ranking
 Please read the manual [about explicit and implicit ranking](https://github.com/julien-boudry/Condorcet/wiki/II-%23-C.-Result-%23-3.-Ranking-mode---Implicit-versus-Partial) modes.
 In terms of implementation, what you have to understand is that algorithms and pairwise are blind.
 And see votes in their implicit or explicit context, which can significantly change the results of some of them.